Union Learning Reps (ULRs)

 If union members want to become ULRs, they should first discuss it with the relevant workplace structure of their union (for example, branch or shop stewards committee), or their full-time officer.
 All ULRs are given training for their role through courses provided by TUC Education and individual unions.

 The effectiveness of ULRs depends very much on the training they receive from the TUC or their union.
 Under the Employment Act 2002, the ULR needs to be sufficiently trained to carry out his/her duties either at the time of their notice of appointment or in normal situations within six months of the appointment.
 In order to carry out their role, ULRs in recognised workplaces have a statutory right to paid time off to train.

 The TUC Education courses are all accredited through the NOCN:

 What are the main functions of a ULR?

 - Consulting the employer about carrying out such activities

 - Preparing to carry out the above activities

-Statutory rights for ULRs and union members
+The statutory rights for ULRs and union members are:

 - Union learning representatives are entitled to reasonable paid time off for training and for carrying out their duties as set out above.